Summer Volunteer Program Keyna Detail Itinerary

 - You program fee covers room and food from the first day (first or third Monday) to the last day of the project.

-Program itineraries are merely samples and may change to meet the needs of the volunteers as well as field conditions.
-This itinerary will be finalized on the start day of this program during orientation in Nairobi.
+This program itinerary is merely a proposed sample and may be altered to meet the needs of the volunteers and changes in field conditions.
+This proposed itinerary will be finalized during orientation program.